Poland, NATO say missile strike wasn’t a Russian attack

 NATO Secretary-General Jens Stoltenberg, at a meeting of the 30-nation military alliance in Brussels, echoed the preliminary Polish findings, saying: “We have no indication that this was the result of a deliberate attack.”

-The initial assessments of Tuesday’s deadly missile landing appeared to dial back the likelihood that the incident would trigger another major escalation in the nearly 9-month Russian invasion of Ukraine.
-If Russia had deliberately targeted Poland, it could have risked drawing NATO into the conflict.
+The initial assessments of Tuesday’s deadly missile landing appeared to dial back the likelihood of the strike triggering another major escalation in the nearly 9-month-old Russian invasion of Ukraine.
+If Russia had deliberately targeted Poland, that could have risked drawing NATO into the conflict.

 Still, Stoltenberg and others laid overall but not specific blame on Russian President Vladimir Putin’s war.